 Don’t forget my talented friends have even more makeover inspiration for you today!!

-And I get to cross off another project yay!!
+And I get to cross off another project from this haul!!

 I still have a ton of awesome pieces left to play with!